My Mom has fibromyalgia

 “You know she lives with me; I take care of her.
 This disease has not only changed her life; it changed my life too.
 Except for not going out much anymore, we have changed our lifestyle.
 I have started studying nutrition and looking for any method that could assist.
 It is not that we don’t want help or that we are not trying.”

 So, we stood up and left the family at the table.
-We left with saying goodbye.
+We left without saying goodbye.

 Mom has fibromyalgia: her disease is a real disease